aspnet/MicrosoftConfigurationBuilders/README.md

 ```
 This way the same flat key/value source can be used to populate configuration for two different sections.

+#### stripPrefix
-One final setting that is common among all of these key/value builders is `stripPrefix`.
+A related setting that is common among all of these key/value builders is `stripPrefix`.
 The code above does a good job of separating app settings from connection
 strings... but now all the keys in AppSettings start with "AppSetting_".
 Maybe this is fine for code you wrote.
 Chances are that prefix is better off stripped from the
 key name before being inserted into AppSettings. `stripPrefix` is a simple boolean value, and accomplishes just that.
 It's default value is `false`.

+#### tokenPattern
+The final setting that is shared between all KeyValueConfigBuilder-derived builders is `tokenPattern`.
+When describing the `Expand` behavior of these builders
+above, it was mentioned that the raw xml is searched for tokens that look like __`${token}`__.
+This is done with a regular expression. `@"\$\{(\w+)\}"` to be exact.
+The set of characters that matches `\w` is more strict than xml and many sources of config values allow, and some applications may need to allow more exotic characters
+in their token names.
+Additionally there might be scenarios where the `${}` pattern is not acceptable.

+`tokenPattern` allows developers to change the regex that is used for token matching.
+It is a simple string argument, and no validation is done to make sure it is
+a well-formed non-dangerous regex - so use it wisely.
+The only real restriction is that is must contain a capture group.
+The entire regex must match the entire token,
+and the first capture must be the token name to look up in the config source.

 ## Config Builders In This Project